wilbyang/MoonMail/README.md

 **Troubleshooting:**

-Due to the amount of resources it might be difficult to deploy everything at once but it's totally fine to **cd** into sub-directories of **api** or **events** and perform above-mentioned actions in order to reduce the scope of deployments.
+Due to the amount of resources it might be difficult to deploy everything at once.
+It's totally fine to **cd** into sub-directories of **api** or **events** and perform the above mentioned actions in order to reduce the scope of deployments.
 Also, using the **dash deploy** subcommand might be useful when deploying independent functions.
-Aside from that there are some functions depending on serverless 0.5 which require NodeJS > 4.3 for those you will have to change the runtime version through the **AWS Lambda Console** because it's not supported to do so through serverless on this version.
+Aside from that, there are some functions depending on serverless 0.5 which require NodeJS > 4.3.
+For those, you will have to change the runtime version through the **AWS Lambda Console** because it's not supported to do so through Serverless on this version.

 If the above doesn't solve your issues, there are a couple of things you should double check:

-1- Your current serverless version (different parts of the project required different versions), this is how you can do it:
+1.- Your current Serverless version (different parts of the project require different versions), this is how you can do it:
 ```
 sls --version
 ```

-2- You have provided all the [required variables](required-variables.md) in the `_meta` directory.
+2.- You have provided all the [required variables](required-variables.md) in the `_meta` directory.

-3- An `admin.env` file should exist in the root of the project containing the **AWS** profile to be used by the deployments (this only applies for the function and resources depending on sls@0.5), here is an example of how it should look:
+3.- An `admin.env` file should exist in the root of the project containing the **AWS** profile to be used by the deployments (this only applies for the function and resources depending on sls@0.5).
+Here is an example of what it should look like:
 ```
 AWS_DEV_PROFILE=moonmail-dev
 AWS_PROD_PROFILE=moonmail-prod
 ```

-4- The provided profile in `admin.env` should exist in your `~/.aws/credentials`
+4.- The provided profile in `admin.env` should exist in your `~/.aws/credentials`

 #### Serverless 1.x resources

-To configure and deploy the these you will have to follow the instructions provided in their respective README.md
+To configure and deploy these, you will have to follow the instructions provided in their respective README.md

 ## Live demo
 If you have set up everything correctly you'll be able to send an email campaign using our [demo ui](https://microapps.github.io/MoonMail-UI)